theupdateframework/python-tuf/SECURITY.md

 * **Extraneous dependencies attacks**.
 An attacker indicates to clients that in order to install the software they wanted, they also need to install unrelated software.
 This unrelated software can be from a trusted source but may have known vulnerabilities that are exploitable by the attacker.

 * **Mix-and-match attacks**.
-An attacker presents clients with a view of a repository that includes files that never existed together on the repository at the same time.
+An attacker presents clients with a view of a repository that includes files that did not exist together on the repository at the same time.
 This can result in, for example, outdated versions of dependencies being installed.

 * **Wrong software installation**.
 An attacker provides a client with a trusted file that is not the one the client wanted.